 Joyce joined Watsi on March 10th, 2015.
-Five years ago, Joyce became the 999th member to automatically support a new Watsi patient every month.
-Since then, 5,459 more people have become monthly donors!
-Joyce's most recent donation traveled 7,400 miles to support Savet, a duck egg seller from Cambodia, to fund bilateral myringoplasty ear surgery.
+Six years ago, Joyce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joyce's most recent donation traveled 8,100 miles to support Erick, a seven-month-old boy from Kenya, to fund surgery for his birth condition.

 Joyce has funded healthcare for 79 patients in 13 countries.